bhauman/bhauman.github.com/_posts/2020-03-20-suppression-software.md

 published: true
 ---

+> Edit: This post didn't age well.
+While excellent covid tracking
+> software solutions that preserved privacy were developed.
+Their
+> adoption was absolutely dismal because of privacy concerns.
+>
+> How ironic that folks happily used Facebook, Google and friends while
+> maligning the invasion of privacy that covid tracking solutions
+> represented.
+>
+> Rereading this post during the 4 or 5th wave of the pandemic has me
+> wondering what would have happened if our culture was capable of a
+> more proactive approach.

 In our race to slow down the coronavirus, we are deploying **mitigation** strategies.
 Strategies that will slow down the rate of infection, not necessarily the total number of infections.
 This is